priyankt/priyankt.github.io/_posts/2024-01-31-fastapi-query-param-caching-issue.md

     is_selected = True
 ```

-For the [options expiry calendar](https://priyankt.com/posts/building-expiry-calendar/), I decided to try [Digital Ocean App pltform](https://www.digitalocean.com/products/app-platform) for hosting and deployment.
-Its much simpler, cheaper and predictable as compared to AWS.
+For the [options expiry calendar](https://expiry-calendar.priyankt.com), I decided to try the [Digital Ocean App platform](https://www.digitalocean.com/products/app-platform) for hosting and deployment.
+In my opinion, it is much simpler, cheaper and predictable as compared to AWS.

-1. You push your code to a Github repo.
-2. Give repo access to App pltform.
-3. configure a branch which will be used for deployments
-4. Select App type (static, web service, worker)
-5. Configure resources for the app
-6. Done

 ## On 27th Jan, 2024